 The narratives of Peter and Judas in the persecution of Jesus illustrate Hope and the lack of it.
 Both Peter and Judas are followers of Jesus Christ (Rabbi).
-Judas, on one hand was possibly disillusioned by his Teachers opinions and way of life.
+Judas, on one hand was possibly disillusioned by his Teacher’s opinions and way of life.
 You see Judas was good with accounts and handled the monetary affairs of this travelling group.
-But it appears that after being so close to his teacher he somehow missed the essence of he teachings.
-As it would turn out Judas pointed out to Jesus, his teacher, so the guards of the religious leaders could arrest him.
-They ended up leading him to death.
-Judas felt remorse when they were persecuting Jesus BUT he lost hope 😦 – he hung himself.
+But it appears that after being so close to his teacher he somehow missed the essence of the teachings.
+As it would turn out Judas pointed out to Jesus, his teacher, so the guards of the religious leaders could arrest Him.
+They ended up leading Jesus to death.
+Judas felt remorse when they were persecuting Jesus BUT he also lost hope 😦 – he hung himself.

 Who is Jesus to you?
 Do you see the deep love Jesus has for you or is your view hazy because of your short comings?
 Is Jesus your Lord, whom you will follow or is he a Rabi you are unsure of?
 Take a few moments to think about your relationship with Jesus and His faithful relationship with you.

 Dear Lord thank you for your relationship with us.
 Thank you for forgiving us of our sin and thank you for believing in us.
 We love you Jesus.
 Amen